 - Check whether all required documents and test scores have been received.

-- Update your address.
+- Update your address, email address and password.

 - Check the admission decision on your application.

 Applicants to Brown are neither required nor expected to provide additional materials as part of the admission process, but the opportunity to do so is available to any candidate.
 You may use the Application Summary Page if you have updates or additional materials that you would like to share with Brown.
 Examples include a resume, poetry or a brief writing sample, abstract of scientific research or an independent research project, and any additional information that you were unable to include in your Common Application.
 A few things to note: